hmahara/kafka-consumer-micro1/README.md

 # Read Me First
 This is an example of kafka consumer.
-Multiple consumers grouped together will create a fail-over:
+Multiple consumers are grouped together through groupId will create a fail-over

-* This application can be run in paralel and the port is adjusted in the application.properties.
+* This application can be run in paralel and the port need to be adjusted in the application.properties to avoid conflict.

 # Getting Started